notaryproject/specifications/specs/plugin-extensibility.md

 1. Pull the image manifest using `oci-artifact` url, and construct a descriptor
 1. Append any user provided metadata and Notary metadata as descriptor annotations.
 1. Determine if the registered key uses a plugin
-1. Execute the plugin with `discover` command
+1. Execute the plugin with `get-plugin-metadata` command
     1. If plugin supports capability `SIGNATURE_GENERATOR`
         1. Generate the payload to be signed.
 For JWS this includes [JWS](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#supported-signature-envelopes) payload with `subject` claim as descriptor, additional JWS claims, and protected headers.
         2. Execute the plugin with `generate-signature` command, set `request.keyDefinition` to key definition corresponding to `keyName`, `request.payload` to the generated payload.